GroceryListIO/api/README.md

 All pull requests require passing unit tests via travis and a manual review.

 [Contribution guidelines for this project](CONTRIBUTING.md)

-## Swagger
-API is documented using swagger. http://localhost:8080/swagger

 ## LICENSE
 Copyright 2017 Russell Perkins